benders5e/benders5e/airbender.md

   <p>–Guru Laghima</p>
 </div>

 Like the Guru Laghima and the airbender Zaheer, you learn to levitate without using bending or any other means to propel yourself.
 You move naturally and without having to think about it through the air, as easily and naturally as if you were walking.
-Your gain a flying speed of 60 feet.
+You gain a flying speed of 60 feet.

 <div class='pageNumber auto'></div>
 <div class='footnote'>PART 2 | CLASSES</div>